-Here are our picks for the best website builder for musicians to create a presence online.
+Scroll down to read our comprehensive shortlist of the best website builder for musicians to create a presence online and showcase your music.

 You won't find too many website builder services aimed specifically at musicians, but Bandzoogle (opens in new tab) gleefully jumps in to provide a bespoke service specifically for bands and artists.
 While it lacks some of the polish of the big names, because it focuses on the musician niche in particular, it has everything you should need.

 That includes, of course, the ability to upload your own tracks and let visitors stream them from your website.
-You can get tracks organized into entire albums if you really want to go to town, or just share single tracks.
+You can get tracks organized into entire albums if you really want to go to town, or just share (or even sell) single tracks.
 And then, as well as that, you've got simple ways to post gig dates, blog updates, and so on.

 Whether you need to build a contact form or a video diary, Bandzoogle makes it easy, no coding required – you can really make a site that's as simple or as complex as you like, and the end result is something that looks like you hired a specialist.

 You've got over 100 themes to choose from (there is even one for crowdfunding), they're all straightforward to edit and tweak, and connecting up social accounts (including the likes of SoundCloud and Bandcamp) only takes a few clicks as well.
-As an added bonus, you can sell merchandise and tickets right through Bandzoogle as well.
+As an added bonus, you can sell fan subscription, merchandise and tickets right through Bandzoogle as well.

 Check out any list of website builders for any purpose and Wix (opens in new tab) is likely to feature on it, but not only does this service earn that high reputation, it also has some useful tools for musicians – not least the ability to upload your own tracks so visitors to your website can listen to them without any extra software or browser extensions.